Code-Institute-Submissions/TobinStonelake-ms2/README.md

     * On the Tracks page, the User can access songs and recorded mixes, created by the author, that have been uploaded to Soundcloud.
 This allows the User to keep up to date with the latest content that has been uploaded to Soundcloud.
-    * On the Events page, a number of ficitious events have been marked on an embedded Google Map.
+    * On the Events page, a number of fictitious events have been marked on an embedded Google Map.
 Details towards each event can be found below.
-    * The contact page utilises MailJSs API so that User's can send queries and automatically recieve a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.
+    * The contact page utilises MailJSs API so that Users can send queries and automatically receive a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.

 ### Features left to implement